18F/micropurchase/TECHNICAL_DEBT.md

 it can be very convenient if you find yourself repeating the same conditionals in many methods.

+Similarly, we have a few places where we branch depending on the auction type.
+This will likely make a good candidate for similar refactoring in the future.

 # Null Objects

 Polymorphism is also useful for reducing the logic of null responses.
 Too often, we have code like this

 ``` ruby
 user_bid = auction.user_bid